- Type of Publication: Guideline

 and also more general risk factors.

 Finally, the methodology should enable FRFIs to comply with the

-regulatory requirement to identify higher risk clients activity
+regulatory requirement to identify higher risk clients activity for purposes

 of establishing a threshold level of enhanced due diligence that